The Reidemeister spectra of low dimensional crystallographic groups: Calculation of Reidemeister spectra

 But \(\det(\I_2-A_x'D') \neq 0\), hence \(z_2 = z_3 = 0\) and thus \(z = e_1^{z_1} \in Z(\Gamma)\) for some \(z_1 \in \ZZ\).
 But then equation \eqref{eq:firstg4} reduces to \(e_1^{2z_1+1} = 1\), which is impossible.
 Therefore, \(A_z \neq \I_3\), and then equation \eqref{eq:secondg4} is a special case of equation \eqref{eq:gamma2ding}: \([xZ(\Gamma)]_{\varphi'}\) is one of the cosets of \(\I_2-A_x'D'\) such that

 i.e. a coset that forms a Reidemeister class on its own, rather than pairing up with another coset.
-The \(e_2\)- and \(e_3\)-components of \eqref{eq:firstg4} are equivalent to equation \eqref{eq:thirdg4}.
-The \(e_1\)-component can be shown to be equivalent to \(z_2 = 2z_1+1\), under the assumption that \eqref{eq:thirdg4} is satisfied.
+The \(e_2\)- and \(e_3\)-coordinates of \eqref{eq:firstg4} are equivalent to equation \eqref{eq:thirdg4}.
+The \(e_1\)-coordinate can be shown to be equivalent to \(z_2 = 2z_1+1\), under the assumption that \eqref{eq:thirdg4} is satisfied.
 But since \(z_1\) is an integer, we need that \(z_2 \in 2\ZZ+1\).

 Now, let's look at the number of Reidemeister classes \([xZ(\Gamma)]_{\varphi'}\) such that \eqref{eq:thirdg4} holds.
 From the work we did on \(\Gamma' \cong \Gamma_{2/1/2/1/1}\), we know that we must look at the number of solutions \(O(\I_2 - D',2d')\) of the system of equations over \(\ZZ_2\) given by